wf-somatic-variation documentation

 ubam_bam2fq_threadsintegerSet max number of threads to use for uncompressing uBAM and generating FASTQ for alignment (limited by config executor cpus).1

-nanomonsv_get_threadsintegerTotal number of threads to use in nanomonsv get (minimum of 2 and limited by config executor cpus).4
+severus_threadsintegerTotal number of threads to use for Severus (minimum of 4 and limited by config executor cpus).8

 dss_threadsintegerTotal number of threads to use in the DSS differential modification analysis (limited by config executor cpus).1